 Instructions

 - In a large bowl, add yogurt and jam.
-Lightly stir ingredients so that they are partially combined and jam is swirled throughout.
+Gently stir ingredients to partial combine and create a jam swirl throughout.

-- Pour or spoon into popsicle mold, leaving ½" of space at the top for expansion when freezing. (or follow your specific popsicle mold directions)
+- Pour or spoon into popsicle molds, leaving ยฝ" of space at the top for expansion when freezing. (or follow your specific popsicle mold directions)

 - Freeze for 4 to 6 hours or overnight.
 Run popsicle mold under warm water to help release popsicles.
 Enjoy.